Incoming Freshman Student Scholarships

 - SAT score (critical reading and math) of 1000 or ACT composite score of 22

 Transfer Scholarships – Up to $18,000 per year

 - Completed 24 transferable credits

 - GPA of 3.0

-Students who receive the Trustee, Faculty or Departmental Scholarship are eligible to increase their scholarship by $2,500 per year by interviewing with the Academic Dean or the Chair of the appropriate academic department, or both.
+Accepted students who receive the Trustee, Faculty or Departmental Scholarship are eligible to increase their scholarship by $2,500 by interviewing with the Academic Dean or the Chair of the appropriate academic department, or both.
 More details will be included with your acceptance and scholarship letter.

 Accepted applicants are automatically considered for all academic scholarships based on the grades taken from their high school or college transcript(s), test scores and class rank (if available).
 Academic scholarships are renewed each year, provided the student maintains full-time status and makes satisfactory progress.
 Students may submit SAT or ACT scores through the January test administration.

 Auditions and portfolio reviews are scheduled during open houses and throughout the academic year.
 Specific requirements for each talent scholarship are listed below.
 Please contact your admissions counselor for more information.

 - Interest in vocal or instrumental music & intent to perform

 - Two contrasting pieces